CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"It is not the man who has too little who is poor, but the one who hankers after more." - Seneca</p>
+<p>"A person's fears are lighter when the danger is at hand." - Seneca</p>
 <!-- STOIC_QUOTE_END -->